go-mysql-org/go-mysql-elasticsearch/README.md

 It uses `mysqldump` to fetch the origin data at first, then syncs data incrementally with binlog.

+## Call for Committer/Maintainer
+Sorry that I have no enough time to maintain this project wholly, if you like this project and want to help me improve it continuously, please contact me through email (siddontang@gmail.com).

+Requirement: In the email, you should list somethings(including but not limited to below) to make me believe we can work together.

+Your GitHub ID
+The contributions to go-mysql-elasticsearch before, including PRs or Issues.
+The reason why you can improve go-mysql-elasticsearch.

 ## Install

 + Install Go (1.9+) and set your [GOPATH](https://golang.org/doc/code.html#GOPATH)